tanguilp/oauth2_metadata_updater/README.md

 OpenID Connect makes the `jwks_uri`, `subject_types_supported` and `id_token_signing_alg_values_supported` values mandatory.
 This option determines against which standard to validate: `:oauth2` or `:oidc`.
 Defaults to `:oauth2`

+The `:suffix`, `:on_refresh_failure`, `:url_construction`, `:validation` options shall be used unchanged for a given issuer between multiple calls, otherwise an exception will be raised.

 ## Loading JWK URIs